On this page

 Where did it all come from…..

 The Listening Projects took shape from a mix of experiences and inspirations that highlight the magic of connection through listening.
-It all started with Ben Hughes's dad, who had a knack for bringing together a diverse crowd for Sunday dinners.
+It all started with Ben Hughes's Dad, who had a knack for bringing together a diverse crowd for Sunday dinners.
 The stories, the laughter, and the sheer diversity of people around the table created an unforgettable atmosphere of understanding and highlighted how important tables are to our society.
 Fast forward to Ben Hughes starting The Men's Table in Sydney, where Ben witnessed truly powerful moments when men unburdened his heart, and 11 others just listened.
 It was empathy in action, and everyone walked away changed.

 Add in Simon Sinek's quote: "If you want to learn empathy, expose yourself to diversity."
-Basically, sit with folks who don’t look or think like you, and you’ll find we’re all more alike than you’d imagine.
+Basically, sit with people who don’t look or think like you, and you’ll find we’re all more alike than you’d imagine.
 On top of that, just turn on the news—where did all the social cohesion go?
 And let’s not forget the chaos unregulated social media can unleash, making genuine connection feel more vital than ever.

 Add all the above together, the power of sitting at a table and listening and the need for more social cohesion and The Listening Projects was born.